hideya/langchain-mcp-tools-ts/README.md

 ### Authentication Support for SSE Connections

 The library now supports authentication for SSE connections to MCP servers.
-This is particularly useful for accessing authenticated MCP servers that require OAuth.
+This is particularly useful for accessing authenticated MCP servers that require OAuth 2.0.

 To enable authentication, provide SSE options in your server configuration: